 Eagleton Faculty, Staff and Visiting Associates

-Bill Waldman has served as a professor of professional practice, visiting professor, lecturer and executive in residence at the Rutgers University School of Social Work since January 2001.
-From 1998 to 2000 he was the executive director of the American Public Human Services Association, a non-profit organization whose members include the health and human service agencies in the 50 states, as well as many agencies in counties, municipalities and US territories.
+Bill Waldman has served as a professor of professional practice, visiting professor, lecturer and executive in residence at the Rutgers University School of Social Work since 2001.
+He retired from this position in July of 2019 but continues to serve as a Professor Emeritus.
+From 1998 to 2000, he was the executive director of the American Public Human Services Association (APHSA) in Washington, D.C.
+APHSA is a non-profit organization whose members include the health and human service agencies in the 50 states, as well as many agencies in counties, municipalities and U.S. territories.

 From 1987 to 1998, Waldman served as a director of the Division of Youth and Family Services, deputy commissioner and commissioner of the New Jersey Department of Human Services, for three Governors of New Jersey.
 The Department of Human Services is the largest public agency in New Jersey, and his responsibilities included administering a $7 billion budget, managing a workforce of 19,000 employees and serving over one million residents of the state.
 The Department encompassed seven operating divisions which included the Medicaid program, services to the mentally ill and developmentally disabled, the child welfare program, all public welfare programs as well as services to the blind and visually impaired and the deaf and hard of hearing.
 He also had responsibility for eighteen institutions including psychiatric hospitals, developmental centers, children’s residential facilities and a residential program for the blind.